 So why shouldn’t those “freeloading” EVs also be forced to pay a road use tax?
 Well, there are several reasons…

-First, EVs, and passenger cars in general, do disproportionate little damage to the road when compared to larger shipping vehicles.
+First, EVs, and passenger cars in general, do disproportionately little damage to the road when compared to larger vehicles like semi trucks.
 Second, if the concern is about “freeloaders” then we should talk about the damage being done to the world by fossil fuels, which is far greater than the road damage being done by EVs.
 Third, because of how few EVs are on the road yet, these fees aren’t going to make any significant progress on fixing budget shortfalls.
 Fourth, the proposed and enacted “EV fees” are almost always too high, far higher than the equivalent amount of taxation happening to gasoline vehicles.
 All this adds up to an unfair burden for EVs, and represents an attempt at strangling a technology which is both nascent and represents a social good in terms of lowering pollution which positively affects all of society.

 Point one: It turns out that passenger cars actually do almost no damage to the roads.
 According to a GAO study, an 80,000lb 18-wheeler does 9,600 times more damage to roads than a 4,000lb passenger vehicle.
 Many EVs are lighter than this – the BMW i3, for example, weighs as little as 2,799lbs.
 So if the intent is to charge cars based on road damage, then nearly all of the tax should be paid by shipping concerns, rather than by passenger cars, anyway.